Impact of the COVID-19 pandemic on tourism: Cambodia

 Foreign arrivals in March 2020 fell by 65% year-on-year.
 Angkor Wat, usually crowded with thousands of tourists per day, was left almost deserted, with an average of 22 ticket sales per day for the whole Angkor National Park during April 2020.

-Cambodia has banned entry of foreign visitors from six countries – the United States, Italy, Germany, Spain, France, and Iran – since mid-March and has imposed entry restrictions for all foreigners since 30 March to curb COVID-19.

 Cambodia's tourism industry, which amounted to 4.92 billion US dollars, is currently being hit hardest by the ravaging pandemic.
 A tourism data showed that Cambodia received a total of 223,400 foreign tourists in March, a decrease of 65 percent over the same month last year.
 More than 600 hotels nationwide had closed by June, and more than 10,000 tourism sector staff were made unemployed.

 China

 Tourism in China has been hit hard by travel restrictions and fears of contagion, including a ban on both domestic and international tour groups.

 Hong Kong

 Foreign arrivals in February 2020 fell by 96% year-on-year and by 99% year-on-year in March 2020.